Azure/aks-engine/docs/tutorials/custom-vnet.md

 az group deployment create -g aks-custom-vnet --name "ClusterDeployment" --template-file azuredeploy.json --parameters "@azuredeploy.parameters.json"
 ```

-Depending on the number of agent you have asked for the deployment can take a while.
+Depending on the number of agents you have asked for the deployment can take a while.

 ## Post-Deployment: Attach Cluster Route Table to VNET